usewalletkit/walletkit-ios/Examples/WalletKitDemo-Firebase/WalletKitDemo/README.md

 #  WalletKitDemo

-This is a demo app for WalletKit, in which you can explore how to sign in / out a user and create / display wallets.
+This is a demo app for WalletKit, in which you can explore how to sign in / out a user via Firebase and create / display wallets.

 ## Getting Started

-Before running in Xcode, replace `projectID` in `AppDelegate.swift` with your project ID from WalletKit Dashboard -> API Keys.
+1. Replace `projectID` in `AppDelegate.swift` with your project ID from WalletKit Dashboard -> API Keys.
+2. Make sure you add your Firebase Project ID to WalletKit Dashboard -> Settings.
+You can find the Firebase Project ID in the Firebase Console -> Project Settings -> General.
+3. Place your `GoogleService-Info.plist` inside the demo project so that the configuration of Firebase can work as expected.
+4. Build and run the demo project in Xcode.